japerezd/japerezd/README.md

 I'm from Veracruz, México and I'm a front end developer.
 In the future i would like to become a Full-Stack Web Developer.
 I really enjoy to build things and solve problems using JavaScript and libraries/frameworks like React or Vue.
 Also I'm very interested to learn in a long term mobile app development using either React Native or Flutter.

-You can check my little portfolio [here](https://japerezd.netlify.app/) 😀
+You can check my small portfolio [here](https://japerezd.netlify.app/) 😀

 ## 🚀 Skills